mooniak/animager/README.md

 # Animating a graphic design process with Git

-Make videos of proccess in designing graphics in vector or raster editors (Inkscape, GIMP, Krita) easily using Sprckleshare.
+Make videos of proccess in designing graphics in vector or raster editors ( Inkscape, GIMP ) easily.

 ###Works with